The 14 Amazing Health Benefits of Celery

 This inflammation can cause a wide range of illnesses, such as rheumatism, diabetes, and heart disease.

-Celery fights against this inflammation to prevent healthy tissue from being damaged though.
+Celery will helps fight inflammation to prevent healthy issue from damage.

-One of these antioxidants found in celery is called luteolin.
+And one antioxidant found in celery is luteolin.

-This flavonoid has been proven in a study done at the University of Illinois to “reduce the production of proinflammatory mediators in LPS-stimulated macrophages, fibroblasts, and intestinal epithelial cells”.
+A University of Illinois study proved that this flavonoid helps “reduce production of proinflammatory mediators in LPS-stimulated macrophages, fibroblasts, and intestinal epithelial cells”.

 Excessive production of these proinflammatory mediators leads to the inflammatory switch inside the brain to be turned on even there isn’t any need for it .